Metrics SDK

 SimpleFixedSizeExemplarReservoir

-This reservoir MUST use an uniformly-weighted sampling algorithm based on the number of samples the reservoir has seen so far to determine if the offered measurements should be sampled.
+This reservoir MUST use a uniformly-weighted sampling algorithm based on the number of samples the reservoir has seen so far to determine if the offered measurements should be sampled.
 For example, the simple reservoir sampling algorithm can be used:

 if num_measurements_seen < num_buckets then